Table of Contents

 • Automatically creates orders to close positions when Take Profit or Stop Loss levels are reached

-• Supports various unit types (absolute values, percentages, points)
+• Supports various types of measurement units (absolute values, percentages, points)

-• Can use trailing stops for adaptive position protection
+• Can use trailing stop for adaptive position protection

 Example with additional parameters:

-// Starting protection with trailing stop and market orders
+// Start protection with trailing stop and market orders

 StartProtection(